After Hillary Clinton put a spotlight on Alicia Machado's strife with Trump, the 39-year-old's dirty laundry spilled out into public.

 So Professor Lichtman is giving himself an out, though.

-He's acknowledging that it's tight and that his system could be proven wrong in this election.
+He's acknowledging that it's tight and that his system could be proven wrong in this election, which means simply that he wants to keep his job teaching at American University.

-He said, How big is the immigration issue in deciding the election?
+He said, how big is the immigration issue in deciding the election?

 Answer, I think immigration is a very important issue.